Samsung Galaxy Note 9 full review

-The Galaxy Note 9 is probably the best phone in the world at the time of its launch but it's not for everyone.
+The Galaxy Note 9 was the best phone in the world at the time of its launch but wasn't and still isn't for everyone.
 It is a power user's device, with features hidden under the surface that the average person doesn't want or need.

 It does all the basic stuff to an incredibly high standard - the display is incredible (truly) and the cameras are improved, as long as you like the way Samsung processes images.

 - 6.4in 2960x1440 Super AMOLED, 516ppi